 Bacon, egg and spinach cups

-These eggs baked with cheese and spinach in little cups made from a rasher of bacon inside a muffin tray make a good alternative to a full English fry-up, and they’re less greasy and heavy too.
-If you’re trying to eat more healthily but desperately wanting a fry-up they could help stave off those cravings.
+These eggs baked with cheese and spinach in little cups made from a rasher of bacon inside a muffin tray, make a good alternative to a full English fry-up, and they’re less greasy and heavy too.
+If you’re trying to eat more healthily but desperately wanting a fry-up they could help scratch that itch.

 Recipe: Bacon, egg and spinach cups